A PROSOCO material donation gives back to a community in more ways than one.

 In August 2016, Sawhorse marked another milestone as a project team comprised of all women completed the EASE.L House tiny home.

 Smith says the inspiration for this project actually began with that first tiny home project that by coincidence featured an all-women design team.
 “It prompted us to really consider women’s roles, or lack thereof, in the building trades and brought us to the idea of an all-women’s team.
 This project illustrated to these women the possibilities in and rewards of such work and to both the women and community their capability in that field,” says Smith.

-Succeeding the concept of growing its students’ character and confidence by way of hands-on creation, Sawhorse also strives to provide project teams with quality materials to construct safe, decorous habitats.
+In addition to its goal of growing its students’ character and confidence by way of hands-on training, Sawhorse also strives to use quality materials to construct safe, beautiful habitats.
 Considering the Pacific Northwest’s general weather trends, quality waterproofing materials top the essential list.